saltstack/salt-enhancement-proposals/master_key_rotation_for_disconnected_minions.md

 - Definition of any new terminology
   - Expiring key: a key that is only valid until its expire time.
   - Expire time: the time at which a key will expire.
-  - Post-expire key: a key which is unused until the expire time and which replaces the expiring key at expire time.
-The post-expire key is (initially) not expiring, but can be turned into an expiring key by getting an expire-time.
+  - Replacement key: a key which is unused until the expire time and which replaces the expiring key at expire time.
+The replacement key is (initially) not expiring, but can be turned into an expiring key by getting an expire-time.
-  - Rotation: replacing the current, expiring key with a post-expiring key.
+  - Rotation: replacing the current, expiring key with a replacement key.
 - Examples of how the feature is used
   - Chose expire time t1.
   - Create non-expiring key k2.